canonical/rust-best-practices/best-practices.md

 ## When to use `Self`

-Use `Self` wherever possible (i.e. it doesn’t conflict with the next section).
-This keyword helps reduce the number of types the reader must keep in their head and hence the difficulty of reading code which relates to the type in of the current `impl` block.
+Use `Self` wherever possible to reduce the number of types which the reader must keep in mind as instead of needing to remember an extra type which may or may not be important, the reader is instead reminded that the current code strongly relates to the `impl` block it is contained in.
 By maximising the use of `Self` it also highlights where it _isn’t_ possible to use it, for example when the return type of a function has a slightly different set of generic parameters.

 ✅ Do this: